mokshaproject/moksha/docs/main/QuickstartTemplates.rst

 .. code-block:: bash

-   $ paster moksha --livewidget --stream --consumer --controller
+   $ paster moksha --livewidget --producer --consumer --controller

 Creating and installing an RPM for your new package